manuelroemer/tiny-storage/README.md

 ## What and Why?

-My personal use case for Tiny Storage is small, self-hosted web services that currently need to store data on the device's file system.
-As usual for .NET developers, I wanted an abstraction for "object storage" because those services might store data at another location like Azure Blob Storage or similar in the future (spoiler: that won't happen, but hey...).
+My personal use case for Tiny Storage is small, self-hosted web services that currently need to store data on the file system.
+As usual for .NET developers, I wanted an abstraction, in this case for "object storage" because those services might store data at another location like Azure Blob Storage or similar in the future (spoiler: that won't happen, but hey...).

 Tiny Storage is a **minimal abstraction** for storing files at an arbitrary location.